azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 ### 7.7 Cascade modelling design

-The v8 dataset is cascade-capable.
+The final dataset is cascade-capable.

 Earlier deterioration events are kept as valid history if they happened before `window_end`.
 For example: